guhan-commits/CPSAT-Advanced/README.md

 # CPSAT-Advanced
-CPSAT Advanced Exam conducted by Agile Testing Alliance on proctoring basis.
+CPSAT Advanced Exam conducted by Agile Testing Alliance on proctoring basis to test advanced concepts in selenium.